Brqdley/Brqdley.github.io/README.md

 **Cleaning and EDA:**

 I first cleaned the column names as they were in the fifth row of the dataset.
 I set this as the column names and then dropped the first 5 rows.
 Then I reset the index.
-I convert ANOMALY.LEVEL and OUTAGE.DURATION to floats, so I could compute means/sums with them in the future.
+I converted ANOMALY.LEVEL and OUTAGE.DURATION to floats, so I could compute means/sums with them in the future.

 I converted the OUTAGE.START.TIMES and the OUTAGE.START.DATES to one column of datetime to simplify the dataframe.
 I also converted the RESTORATION.START.TIMES and RESTORATION.START.DATES to one column of datetime.
 Although converting the times to pd.datetime made it much easier to groupby date and time, as I could now use functions on this data, grouping both times into one datetime column did not affect my analysis, it only made it easier for me to understand the data.